Kyuu-Ji/htb-write-up/aragog/write-up-aragog.md

 It finds _hosts.php_ where it says one sentence:
 > There are 4294967294 possible hosts for

-Sending it to a proxy like **Burpsuite** and trying out, if it accepts data by changing the HTTP request to _POST_ and appending some data at the end of the request.
+Sending it to a proxy like **Burpsuite** and trying out if it accepts data by changing the HTTP request to _POST_ and appending something at the end of the request.
 As we got data from the file on FTP in XML format, appending that seems like the way to go:
 ```markdown
 POST /hosts.php HTTP/1.1
 Host: 10.10.10.78